On Fear & Motivation: KattiJo’s Rookie Iditarod ’22

 (Like all rookies, I assume) I felt nervous in the weeks and days leading up to the start of my first Iditarod.
 I doubted my own abilities, and those of my mostly inexperienced team.
 I stressed about how to dress and how to pack for two weeks of spring time weather fluctuations across 1,000 miles in Alaska.
 I wondered what would happen if I broke my sled.
 Could I engineer a fix by myself?
 How would I deal with extreme sleep deprivation?
 How would I fare physically through those notoriously tricky driving sections of The Happy River Steps?
 The Gorge?
 The Burn?
 Would I lose my team?
 How/would I be able to get them back?
 What injuries would they incur during our time apart?
 Could I fit more than one dog in my sled if I needed to load a couple instead of one?
 In short, I feared the unknown, and everything was unknown to me.

-Leaving the start line of Iditarod 2022
+KattiJo leaving the official start line of Iditarod 2022

 Sunny and warm in the hills between Elim and White Mountain